Benjamin-Italiaander/My_Notes/slices_of_life/art_i_enjoy/README.md

+---

+title: "How i started with my art projects"
+draft: false
+date: 2021
+description: "A small introduction to my art hobby's"
+---

 ## How It All Started 🌸✨

 Under the cheerful influence of my ex-girlfriend **Hannah**, I once bought a piece of Japanese art from an online auction straight from Japan.